c1nq0/noblecoin/README.md

 Preferred Update Method: (BACKUP wallet.dat BEFORE PROCEEDING !!!)

 Go to wallet folder of v2.1.0.0 (or older v2.0.4.x) and remove all files except wallet.dat and Blk001.dat.
 Rename Blk001.dat to bootstrap.dat.
 Copy Wallet client v2.1.1.0 in this folder.
 Client will start-up and import blocks from local bootstrap.
 This can take up to 24 hours to complete.
-Cleint will rename bootstrap file automtiacally when finished and continu working normally.
+Client will rename bootstrap file automatically when finished and continu working normally.

 ### Version 2.1.0.0: Fork @ Height 1610644
 Fork to transition to permanent hybrid wallet with POS V2 and POW (M7M)